National Fire Protection Association 211

 Sizing must follow appliance-specific requirements

-Hearth and Floor Protection
+Hearth & Floor Protection

 Type 1 (Ember Protection):